This website is best viewed using Chrome, Firefox, or Microsoft Edge

 Military funeral honors

 The Department of Defense is responsible for providing military funeral honors through the Honoring Those Who Served program.
-Every eligible veteran may receive these honors at a funeral, including folding and presenting a United Stated flag and playing of taps.
+Public Law 106–65 allows for every eligible veteran to receive these honors at a funeral, including folding and presenting a United Stated flag and playing of taps, at the family’s request.

 Funeral home directors must submit a request for military funeral honors on behalf of the veteran’s family.

-The VA National Cemetery Administration can assist with arranging military funeral honors at VA national cemeteries.
+The VA National Cemetery Administration may assist with arranging military funeral honors at VA national cemeteries.

 Headstones and grave markers